-ALL disposals must be pre-arranged by calling the weighbridge.
-Generally - asbestos waste will NOT be received at the site after 4pm.
+ALL disposals must be pre-arranged.
+Generally - asbestos waste will NOT be received after 4pm.

 Phone / Site Enquiries:

 • Staff will seek to confirm that the Customer / Waste Generator has read and understands the requirements for safe handling, removal & transport of asbestos by specifically requiring the Customer / Waste Generator to confirm that they have read and understand their personal obligations for managing their asbestos containing material.